NetroScript/Graveyard-Keeper-Savefile-Editor/README.md

 Additionally you can export the loaded save to a .json file, which has a similar structure to the original .json save files.
 (The difference is, that information about types of variables is saved in the file, meaning every value is wrapped in an object).

-The Application uses your Browser (preferably Chrome) as a GUI.
+The Application uses your Chrome installation as a GUI.
+**Meaning if you don't have Chrome (or Chromium) installed this application won't work.**

 ## Screenshot